Title - Research Guide

 Survived the War?

-The Medal Rolls Index gives the army numbers and regiments of every soldier with a medal entitlement, and can now be searched through the National Archives website.
-For GBP3.50 (September 2006), a scan of the Medal Rolls Index Card can be downloaded, though this may give no additional information other than reference numbers to the corresponding entries in the Medal Rolls.
-Further details can be found here.
+The Medal Rolls Index gives the service numbers and regiments of every soldier with a medal entitlement, and can be searched through the websites of both The National Archives (TNA) and Ancestry.
+Scans of Medal Rolls Index cards can be downloaded from either website; The National Archives charge £3.50 per download (July 2017) whereas Ancestry is a subscription-based service but provides scans of better quality (and a free trial subscription is often available).
+Be aware that the index card may give no additional information other than reference numbers to the corresponding entries in the Medal Rolls.
+(Tip: I generally prefer to use the better and free search facility on the TNA website to tie together a soldier's name, number and regiment.)

 In an attempt to replace some of the records which were lost in 1940, the so-called Unburnt Documents (WO 364) were created from Ministry of Pensions records.
-Although these account for only around 8% of the original records, all are now accessible either at Kew, or online through Ancestry.
+Although these account for only around 8% of the original records, all are accessible either at Kew, or online through both Ancestry and find my past.

-The situation is different for officers, whose records have generally survived and can be inspected in their original form at Kew.
+The situation is different for officers, whose records have generally survived to a greater or lesser extent and can be inspected in their original form at Kew.
 (An exception seems to be the records of R.A.M.C. officers, which have been unaccountably lost.)
-Officers' records are in WO 374 (Territorial Army commissions) or WO 339 (indexed on microfilm in WO 338 and now searchable on-line through the National Archives catalogue).
+Officers' records are in WO 374 (Territorial Army commissions) or WO 339 and can be searched (but not viewed) online here.

 Died in the War?

-The on-line Debt of Honour database maintained by the Commonwealth War Graves Commission is searchable by name and gives date of death, army number, battalion, place of burial or commemoration, and possibly some family details as well.
+The online database maintained by the Commonwealth War Graves Commission is searchable by name and gives date of death, service number, battalion, place of burial or commemoration, and possibly some family details as well.
+Geoff's WW1 Search Engine is an alternative and more versatile interface to the database.
+The World War 1 Centenary Project provides maps showing the locations of all known Commonwealth cemeteries and memorials from the war.

 Soldiers Died in the Great War was originally published in 1921 in 80 volumes, but is now available on a single CD-ROM which also contains the accompanying Officers Died in the Great War.
 It is usually possible to tell from these volumes where a serviceman was born, lived and enlisted.
 The CD-ROM product is now available in many local libraries.
-For a small charge, the CD content can be accessed through the Military Genealogy website.
+The CD content can also be accessed (£) through the Ancestry, find my past or Forces War Records websites.

 Accrington Library also has on file personal details of the more than 850 Accrington Pals who died during the war.

-There is around a 25% chance that the service records of a soldier who died during the war can be located at The National Archives.
-It is also worth checking the sample (around 8%) of widows' and dependants' pension forms (PIN 82) which are searchable on-line through the National Archives catalogue.
+There is only a small chance that the service records of a soldier who died during the war can be located at The National Archives.
+It is also worth checking the sample (around 2%) of widows' and dependants' pension forms (PIN 82) which are held at The National Archives and can be searched here.

 Further Sources

-Regimental or Divisional histories can give detailed accounts of a battalion's activities, but can be difficult to locate.
-A copy of The History of the East Lancashire Regiment in the Great War 1914-1919 edited by Major General Sir N. Nicholson is held at Accrington Library and at the Queen's Lancashire Regiment Museum; click here for details of a recent reprint.
+Regimental or divisional histories often give detailed accounts of a battalion's activities, but can be difficult to locate.
+A copy of The History of the East Lancashire Regiment in the Great War 1914-1919 edited by Major General Sir N. Nicholson is held at Accrington Library and at the Lancashire Infantry Museum; click here for details of a recent reprint.

-Many of the Pals battalions have been the subject of recent books, published by Pen & Sword Books.
+Many of the Pals battalions have been the subject of recent books, published by Pen & Sword.

 Useful Addresses